Captain America (1990 film): Release

 The film was intended for release in August 1990, to coincide with the fiftieth anniversary of Captain America.
 Several release dates were announced between Fall 1990 and Winter 1991, but the film went unreleased for two years before debuting direct-to-video and on cable television in the United States in the summer of 1992.
 In UK, 20/20 vision released the VHS in 1991 prior to its release in the United States.
 The film was given a limited theatrical release internationally.
-In the Philippines, the film was released as Bloodmatch on December 11, 1991 in a double feature with a Snoopy film; posters miscredit Jean-Claude Van Damme as the "martial art instructor".
+In the Philippines, the film was released as Bloodmatch on December 11, 1991, in a double feature with a Snoopy film; posters miscredit Jean-Claude Van Damme as the "martial art instructor".

 The film was invited to screen as part of the 2013 Comic-Con in San Diego in July 2013.

 The film also had its debut on Cinemax Asia.

 Reception

-Review aggregation website Rotten Tomatoes gave the studio cut of the film an approval rating of 12% based on 17 reviews, with an average rating of 3.70/10.
-The consensus states: "Lacking a script, budget, direction, or star capable of doing justice to its source material, this Captain America should have been left under the ice."
-Some reviews and publications stated that the film is not quite as bad as some reviewers had said and that the director's cut was better than the studio version.
+Many reviews and publications stated that the film is not quite as bad as many reviewers had said and that the director's cut was better than the studio version.

 In one of the few contemporary reviews, Entertainment Weekly critic Frank Lovece wrote, "The movie isn't merely wrong for kids – it opens in pre-war Italy with a sequence in Italian with subtitles, and a machine-gun slaughter – it's just all wrong", and decried the "shapeless blob of a plot" in grading the film "F".

 Variety called it "a strictly routine superhero outing" and "this fantasy adventure is missing the large-scale setpieces" that audiences have come to expect.

 IGN gave the two different reviews for each different versions, the unfavorable rating for MGM version and the average rating for the Collector's Edition version.
 Cinelinx's Victor Medina rated the film B−, but rated the overall DVD grade C− because of the DVD video transfer and the lack of extras.

 In 2016, Flickering Myth's Neil Calloway said, "It's not a great film, and is really only of interest as a pre-MCU curio for hardcore Marvel fans."

 The film gained some cult followings.
-Film Trap's Justin Decloux mentioned the film as the one of Albert Pyun films he has liked.
-411MANIA's Bryan Kristopowitz rated the film 10.0/10.0 as the B cult films review.
+Film Trap's Justin Decloux later reviewed and showed a newly found Director's Cut of the film via a Twitch stream and praised it for its more somber tone and improved ending.
+Many others as well who saw it also considered it as a substantial improvement over the theatrical cut and called for its official release.